 Scientist and entrepreneur Dr. Annette Kleiser approached me about designing a logo for a company developing a vaccine to protect bees from American Foulbrood (AFB), a highly contagious disease that’s devastating bee colonies all over the world.
 Once a hive shows clinical symptoms of AFB, the hive, colony, and all related equipment must be destroyed by burning and burying deep in the ground.
 In addition, hives that were in proximity must be quarantined for multiple weeks.
 The economic impact to the beekeeper is significant.

 Dr. Kleiser sought to partner with scientists and institutions around the world and asked for a logo that could provide a visual anchor for her efforts.
 I suggested that a logo might best be designed when a team and an organizational structure had stabilized, and that we might instead design a NASA-style mission patch.
 Happily, Dr Kleiser agreed.
 Once she explained the workings of the vaccine to me a visual entered my mind almost immediately.
+(We did develop a proper logo later.)

 The Prime Bee vaccine is placed into the sugar feed.
 Worker bees consume the vaccine with the sugarfeed, which is then digested, and transferred to the glands that produce Royal Jelly.
 Worker bees feed the Royal Jelly containing the AFB vaccine to the queen bee, who digests the Royal Jelly and stores vaccine particles in her body fat.
 From there the vaccine is transferred to the ovaries and passed to the developing eggs.
 The developing larvae (now vaccinated) are resistant to AFB infections as they hatch.